shvets/shvets.github.io/source/blog/2013-09-21-modularity-in-javascript.md

 var Modularity = new ModularityLibrary();
 ```

-Now, you can use it in your code:
+Now you can use it in your code:

 ```js
 // Create new class